oscar-system/Oscar.jl/experimental/FTheoryTools/docs/src/tate.md

 ```@docs
 resolutions(t::GlobalTateModel)
 ```
 In addition, some user might want to add a resolution.
-Or one might want to add a description for a particular model.
-This can be achieved with the following methods:
+This can be achieved with the following method:
 ```@docs
-add_resolution(t::GlobalTateModel, resolution::Vector{Vector{String}})
+add_resolution(t::GlobalTateModel, centers::Vector{Vector{String}}, exceptionals::Vector{String})
 ```
 Provided that a resolution for a model is known, we can (attempt to) resolve the model.
 ```@docs